history of portraiture to headshot photography

 A headshot is a modern portrait where the focus is on the person just like portraiture but today is mostly used for casting ( actor headshots ), looking for work and in the ‘about us’ page of a corporate team.
 We like to incorporate the best of the old and the new together to produce our distinct process for revealing an Art of Headshots.

-During the session we have a 9 step process towards helping our customers reveal something genuine and profound than the customer will receive a proofing gallery to chose the final image to be processed by our photo editing team.
-The image is professionally retouched, photoshop’d and deliver to the customer via web in different optimizations to be used in social media, email correspondences or printed.
+During a session, Art of Headshots has 9 step process towards helping our customers reveal something genuine and profound.
+Later, our customers will receive a proofing gallery to chose the final image to be processed by our photo editing team.
+The image is professionally retouched, photoshop and deliver to the customer via the web in different optimizations to be used in social media, email correspondences or printed.
 Our goal is to produce a portrait that encourages their loved one’s to smile.

 Other articles by Art of Headshots